What are your chances of acceptance?

 All Applicants

-Prompt 3 (optional): Pick one woman — a historical figure, fictitious character, or modern individual — to converse with for an hour and explain your choice.
+• Option C: Pick one woman — a historical figure, a fictitious character, or a modern individual — who you’d like to converse with for an hour and explain your choice.
 Why does this person intrigue you?
 What would you talk about?
-What questions would you ask them?
-(300 words)
+What questions would you ask her?

 Science Pathways Scholars Program Applicants